SadRobotChannel/af/index.md

 ---
 #### Social

 Thank you for visiting this site.
 If you found it helpful, please share it with your friends on your favorite social media platforms!
-And also, say <i>hi</i> in our chat!
+And also, say <i>hi</i> in <a href="chat.html">our chat</a>!

-<iframe src='https://go.arena.im/embed/chat/all-faucets/all-faucets-global' style='border: 0; width: 800px; height: 400px; border-radius: 4px;'></iframe>